 You can also smoke hemp joints, as long as they come from the plant and contain less than 0.3% THC.
 Premium Jane has a range of pre-rolls contains 45 mg of CBD apiece and could help you feel the benefits of hemp within minutes.

 4 – Paper

 The Chinese are responsible for an incalculable number of significant inventions.
 However, paper is unquestionably one of the most crucial.
-It is no exaggeration to say that civilization would have progressed at a glacial pace without paper.
 Chinese legend states that an unimportant court official named Ts’ai Lun invented the paper-making process in 105 AD.

 Previously, the Chinese had to write on bamboo slips and wooden tablets.
 Painting on silk tablets with brushes was one alternative, but it was costly.
 The precise details surrounding the invention are unclear.
 However, we know that Lun used crushed hemp fibers and mulberry tree bark and smashed them into a pulp.

 He placed the mixture in water.
 When the fibers rose to the top, they were tangled together.
 Lun removed pieces of the debris and placed them into a mold.
-Once the material dried, the fiber was formed into sheets.
+Once the material dried, Lun formed the fiber into sheets.

 Throughout history, humans used hemp paper for historical purposes.
-For example, Gutenberg’s Bible and drafts of the Declaration of Independence were probably written on hemp paper.
+For example, Gutenberg’s Bible and the Declaration of Independence drafts were probably written on hemp paper.

 5 – Religious Ceremonies